Burning (2018 film): Production

 Developed as the work of the international project which was based on one of Haruki Murakami's short stories in The Elephant Vanishes, "Barn Burning".
 Production was set to begin in November 2016 but was delayed by a dispute between Murakami and NHK, which owns the rights to many of Murakami's works.
-It also merges elements of William Faulkner's 1939 short story of the same name.
+It also merges elements of William Faulkner's 1939 short story also called "Barn Burning".
 In October 2016 at the Busan International Film Festival, however, Lee said, "it is a story about young people in today's world.
 When they think of their lives and the world, it must feel like a mystery".
 In September 2017, the studio said that it had only brought the basic outlines of the story.

 In 2016, it was thought that Gang Dong-won and Yoo Ah-in would feature in the film, but an official announcement was not made.
 On September 5, 2017, it was announced that Yoo Ah-in had been confirmed for the role of Jong-su.
 Three days later, newcomer Jeon Jong-seo was cast for the role of Hae-mi based on auditions which began in August.
 On September 20, Steven Yeun joined the film as Ben.

 Principal photography began on September 11, 2017.
 Filming was completed on January 30, 2018, in Paju.